hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Aries.md

 _Guidance: How can the Hyperledger Foundation or the TOC help you achieve your upcoming goals?_

 Keeping open the dialogue about where the components of Aries should be between Hyperledger and the Open Wallet Foundation.
 From a bottom up perspective, there is a diversity of opinions on that question (as indicated by the Credo/Agent Framework JavaScript and Bifold moves), and we’re very interested in the top down perspective.
-Likewise, the relationship between Aries and DIF concerning DIDComm is another interesting “challenge”.
+Likewise, the dual-interest relationship between Aries and DIF concerning DIDComm is another aspect of community effort that requires balance and coordination.

 There is a lot that the Hyperledger Foundation provides that we need to be making better use of, particularly in the area of marketing / getting the word out about the capabilities of Hyperledger Aries/AnonCreds.
 Our challenge is that the project is driven largely by technical types, not marketers.
+Those that helping with marketing are doing a great job, but are often constrained by a lack of content from the technical contributors.

 ## Project Lifecycle Stage Recommendation

 _Guidance: What stage do you think the project should be?
 If you think that your project meets the criteria for another stage, please explain why.
 (See [Project Lifecycle](https://github.com/hyperledger/toc/blob/gh-pages/governing-documents/project-lifecycle.md))_

 Aries is a Graduated project and should remain so.
 Its codebases are rock solid, growing and improving continuously.
 Aries has a large base of active maintainers and contributors, and a large ecosystem of deployments around the world.

+## Feedback from the TOC

+### Project Health

+- Pull requests down by 10%, but contributors stable
+- Q4 2023 vs Q1 2024 contributors down 20% and PRs 30%, but Q1 2024 hasn't finished
+- Aries Cloud Agent Python and Aries VCX thrived, Agent Framework JavaScript moved to Open Wallet Foundation
+- Aries Bifold may move to OWF
+- Some old projects archived (Aries Framework .NET and Aries Framework Go)
+- Would be useful to provide more context on benefits of this?

+### Maintainer Diversity

+- Very good — 62 people on the 48 Hyperledger Aries teams representing at least 19 organizations.

+### Project Adoption

+- Hard to measure — "senses" its climbing, but little concrete data

+### Goals

+No previous goals to compare against — highlights from past year

+- Moving toward ledger agnostic implementations and away from indy-sdk
+- Embracing OpenID4VCs and SD-JWTs
+- Production components being added

+This coming year:

+- Interop efforts
+- Build greater awareness with marketing
+- Additional protocol support

+### Help Required

+- Relationship of components between OWF and Hyperledger, also Aries relationship with with DIF due to DIDComm
+- Tech driven — need marketing help

+### Lifecycle

+Remain graduated — agree

+### Project Suggestions

+- Identifying ways to market project more effectively
+- If possible, it would be useful to get more context on the OWF and DID with respect to Aries, as it seems like there's a lot of crossover between them.